naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 In my own experience, I found myself actually wanting to do a LeetCode interview after getting rejected by a company after doing their take home.
 For me, doing that one programming project took the span of scheduling and completing about 3 LC style phone screens.
 It's just not a good use of my time when I'm hunting for jobs.
 Would I do one if I had to?
 Absolutely.
 But would I jump for the opportunity?

-<iframe src="https://giphy.com/embed/lokUlZaZgMAQlI05pu" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/chef-key-and-peele-keyandpeele-lokUlZaZgMAQlI05pu">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/lokUlZaZgMAQlI05pu" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/chef-key-and-peele-keyandpeele-lokUlZaZgMAQlI05pu"></a></p>

 However, for some people, I know this is still a great way to interview, and for the companies offering it, I applaud you for not cargo-culting.
-If this is your jam, I would highly recommend taking a look at [the list of companies that don't do whiteboard interviews.](https://github.com/poteto/hiring-without-whiteboards)

-## Alternative #2: Behavioral & System Design Interviews only
+## Alternative #2: Behavioral & System Design Interviews ONLY

-A few of the companies I had interviewed with relied on behavioral and system design interviews as the sole determinant of a candidate's skill.
+A few of the companies I had interviewed with (small startups) relied on behavioral and system design interviews as the sole determinant of a candidate's skill.
 Let's discuss the pros and cons.

 #### What they get right